 “And starting this afternoon, you’ll no longer have someone to cook for you.”
 Iris removed the cap off a syringe and then placed the three-inch needle in the crease of her elbow.
 “Have you figured out how to cope without me?”
-She pushed the plunger in and the clear liquid poured into her veins.
+She pushed in the plunger and the clear liquid poured into her veins.

 Dr. Kayn picked up his dirty plate and walked up to her.
 He took the syringe from her and discarded it in the trash pipe.
 “I was going to have Audrey do whatever I need.”

 “Dr. Taledon is your lab assistant, not your servant,” Iris protested while flexing her elbow.
-“She won’t like being told to cook, clean, and do your laundry.
+“She doesn’t like being told to cook, clean, and do your laundry.
 Remember what happened the last time you asked her?”

 Leaving him to contemplate that memory, Iris went back upstairs.
 She dressed in her light grey Candidate uniform.
 The tailored blazer and pants fit snuggly.
-She had spent the past month breaking in her leather boots, wearing them around the apartment as much as possible.
+Iris had spent the past month breaking in her thick leather boots, wearing them around the apartment as much as possible.
 There were gloves that came with the uniform, although it was optional to wear them; they were meant for sparring and were strapped nicely to a utility belt when not in use.
 She tightly pulled her sandy-blonde hair back into a neat ponytail.

 She arrived downstairs to see that her father was surprisingly ready for the day.
-He had dressed in his finest casual clothes: a blue and white striped collared shirt, khaki slacks, and black leather loafers.
+He had dressed in his finest casual clothes: a blue and white striped collared shirt, khaki slacks, and black loafers.
 His light brown hair had been carefully combed over to hide the bald inches of skin above his forehead.

 Dr. Norman Kayn stared at a picture of Iris’s mother.
 Dr. Teresa Kayn was posed as though she were dancing, her blonde, flower-decorated hair flowing to the side of her smiling face.
 He placed the frame into the packed hover cart that took up the entire living room.
 “Are you sure you have enough syringes?”
 Norman shuffled into the kitchen and pulled out the box of needles.
 “Remember what happened that time that you missed a dose?”